adam-p/yesterday-i-learned/linux.md

 ![Dilbert][imgur]

+1. `dig` is "domain information groper".
+Tool names were more colourful back then.
+1. The `rc` in `.foorc` meant [runcom](https://stackoverflow.com/a/11030607/1558430).
+It came from [CTSS](https://en.wikipedia.org/wiki/Compatible_Time-Sharing_System) (initial release 1961).
+1. [`beep`](https://unix.stackexchange.com/questions/1974/how-do-i-make-my-pc-speaker-beep) hardly ever works if you have a laptop, or if you are logged in via ssh.
+1. It used to be the case that [`finger`](https://en.wikipedia.org/?title=Finger_protocol) could read a user's `.plan(s)` file, which reveals the user's current activities.
+It was a form of blogging.
 1. `freshclam` is the [command for updating ClamAV](https://help.ubuntu.com/community/ClamAV), not the scanning command.
 1. [`Ctrl+z` stops a job.](https://www.howtogeek.com/111417/how-to-multitask-in-the-linux-terminal-3-ways-to-use-multiple-shells-at-once/) `jobs` lets you see your jobs. `fg %1` brings back up whichever one is the first job. `kill %1` then kills it.
 This concludes linux job control.
 1. Use screen.
 While a little troublesome for ordinary things that tabs can do, `Ctrl+a, d` will detach a screen (and have its stuff run in the background, even after you exit ssh), and `screen -r` resumes that session.